katkamsamitha/fullstacktb/README.md

 # fullstacktb
-Today we are learning git.<hr>Instructor is Vinay sir.
+Today we are learning git.<br>Instructor is Vinay sir.